Submission Preparation Checklist

-The Journal of the Argentine Geological Association (Revista de la Asociación Geológica Argentina) publishes only original articles, in Spanish or English, that deal with geological topics, especially those related to Argentina and South America.
-All works received will be submitted to peer review.
-Authors are requested to carefully read the editorial guidelines.
-Articles that do not meet the editorial standards will be returned without review.
+The Revista de la Asociación Geológica Argentina publishes only original articles, in Spanish or English, that deal with geological topics, especially those related to Argentina and South America.
+Manuscripts submitted in English will have priority treatment due to their importance for the journal's visibility.
+All received papers will be submitted to peer review.
+Authors are requested to read the editorial guidelines carefully.
+Articles that do not meet the standards will be returned without review.

 CLASSIFICATION OF ARTICLES

 a) Articles: The length of the text, including abstract (English and Spanish) and references, will not exceed 20 pages in its final print format (50 handwritten pages).
 Exceptionally, the editors will consider publishing longer articles when its length is justified.
 Manuscripts will be published in their final format between 1 and 2 months after acceptance.

 b) Brief Notes: They must present important news.
 The extension should not exceed 6 pages in final print format (15 handwritten pages) including abstract (English and Spanish, maximum 50 words), references and up to two figures.

 The text must be prepared in a commonly used text processor (e.g. Word), A4 size, double spaced, Arial 11 font and 2.5 cm margins.
 Footnotes will not be accepted.
 The final print format is equivalent to 2.5 pages in the manuscript format.

 First page: It must include title (in uppercase and lowercase letters), name of the authors (First Name LAST NAME), institutions and email, abstract and resumen, with a maximum of 250 words each one.
 In those articles English, the Resumen must include the title in Spanish.
 Keywords must appear after the abstracts.
 No more than 5 and they should not repeat those contained in the title of the MS.